 Chase + Lauren Daniel: Glass Tile Bathroom

-The Daniels' new Austin home goes from 70's throwback to modern chic with a glass tile revival.
+The Daniels' new Austin home goes from 70's throwback to modern chic with a glass tile bathroom revival.
 A deep matte burgundy boldly envelopes the shower, complemented with creamy white to tie the space together.

 Meet Chase + Lauren Daniel